How to apply for the van, pickup and trailer permit

 Yes, you can apply for a van permit - select 'hire vehicle' in the 'type of vehicle' field.
 Please, be aware this will only be valid for 7 days.
 You can apply for subsequent permits for a 'hire vehicle', but overall you will be allocated 12 visits per year not per permit.

-You will need to take your permit, your hire documentation together with proof of residency to the recycling centre, where you will be asked for proof that it is a hire vehicle.
+You will need to take your permit, your hire documentation together with proof of residency to the recycling centre, as you will be asked for proof that it is a hire vehicle.
 Without the correct documentation, you will be refused entry into the site.

 If you have a permit for a personal vehicle and then need a permit for a hire vehicle, you can apply for it online.
 The hire permit will run along side your personal permit for 7 days, after this it will expire and your personal permit will continue.

 I have hired a man and van to get rid of my waste - can he have a permit?

 No. As soon as you give your waste to someone else and pay for them to take it away, it becomes commercial waste.
 It must be taken to a waste transfer station where it will be weighed and they will have to pay for its disposal.